vaishr33/recovery-access-gap-index/docs/study_protocol.md

 - EMS naloxone administrations
 - Recent change in overdose burden over time
 - For the MVP, the primary fatal overdose burden metric will use the 2021–2023 average annual opioid-related overdose death rate by municipality.
 A 3-year average is used to reduce instability from small annual counts, especially in smaller municipalities.
+- EMS opioid-related incidents will be treated as an emergency response burden indicator rather than a strictly nonfatal overdose measure.

 ## Recovery Access Indicators